callawaycloud/sfdx-git-packager/README.md

   -f, --force                                                                       Continue even if source is behind
                                                                                     target

-  -s, --sourceref=sourceref                                                         The git ref (branch or commit) which
+  -s, --sourceref=sourceref                                                         [default: head] The git ref (branch
-                                                                                    we are deploying from.
-If left
+                                                                                    or commit) which we are deploying
-                                                                                    blank, will use working copy
+                                                                                    from.
+If left blank, will use head

   -t, --targetref=targetref                                                         [default: master] The git ref
                                                                                     (branch or commit) which we are